-- General strength: Quadriceps, glutes, and hamstring muscles all play key roles in supporting your body when running on the field, jumping up for a header, crossing the ball, or shooting on goal.
+- Lower extremity strength: Quadriceps, glutes, and hamstring muscles all play key roles in supporting your body when running on the field, jumping up for a header, crossing the ball, or shooting on goal.
 Strengthen these muscles and notice a difference in your running speed and in the power behind those passes and shots!

 - Single leg balance: Most movements while on the field involve single leg activity.
 If your balance is poor when standing still on one leg, imagine how difficult it will be to maintain your balance in the second half of a 90 minute game.
 When your muscles are tired, you lose the ability to maintain stability, especially when going in for a tackle, changing direction quickly, or taking a shot.

 - Core strength: The core, also known as the muscles related to your abdominals, lower back, pelvis and diaphragm are important for maintaining good posture and proper alignment while playing sports.
 A strong core becomes even more critical when a player becomes tired towards the end of a game, when injuries tend to occur due to fatigue.
 The stronger your abdominals are, the better your coordination, balance and body awareness when performing quick cuts on the ball, and changing directions.You’ll also have more power behind your passes and shots.

 - Endurance: Most injuries in soccer occur when you’re mentally and physically ‘spent.’
 The average distance that a soccer player covers when on the field during a 90 minute game was found to be approximately 6 miles, involving lots of stop and go movements, along with changes of direction.
 Depending on the age and level of competition, it’s beneficial to train with long endurance runs (greater than 1-2 miles approximately 2x/week, on non-practice/game days), along with short distance sprints that simulate game-like situations while at practice.